rocketeers/docs/II-Concepts/Connections-Stages.md

 ),
 ```

 From there to interact with those two connections, there are multiple ways.
-First you can change the value of the `defaults` array in the `config.php` file we've been editing :
+First you can change the value of the `default` array in the `config.php` file we've been editing :

 ```php
 'default' => array('production', 'staging'),